Skip to main content

 Client pays for video rendering → 48 hours later → How to verify completion?

-Escrow Solution: Conditional release with verification
+Escrow Solution: Conditional capture with verification

 Multi-Request Sessions